Gauteng's art galleries

 Significant corporate art collections include those of the Amalgamated Banks of South Africa (ABSA), the MTN cellular phone network collections and, the Standard Bank collection.
 One of the Standard Bank Gallery's most popular events is the annual exhibition by the winner of the Standard Bank Young Artist of the Year.

-There are also several private commercial and non-commercial galleries in Jo'burg such as the Goodman Gallery, which has represented William Kentridge, Penny Siopis, Sam Nhlengethwa, Zwelethu Mthethwa, David Koloane and David Goldblatt.
+There are also several private commercial and non-commercial galleries in Jo'burg such as the Goodman Gallery, which has represented top South African artists such as William Kentridge, Penny Siopis, Sam Nhlengethwa, Zwelethu Mthethwa, David Koloane and David Goldblatt.
 This is just one of the art galleries on Johannesburg's renowned Art Strip on Jan Smuts Avenue, which gives visitors easy access to the city’s vibrant contemporary art scene.

 Travel tips & Planning info